thanos-io/thanos/docs/components/query.md

                                  when the range parameters are not specified.
                                  The zero value means range covers the time since the beginning.
+      --query.metric-label=QUERY.METRIC-LABEL ...
-      --query.partial-response   Enable partial response for queries if no partial_response param is specified.
+                                 Optional selection of metrics to be collected --query.partial-response   Enable partial response for queries if no partial_response param is specified.
                                  --no-query.partial-response for disabling.